zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Solidity,-Docs-and-ABI.rst

 Note you haven't seen this language before.
-This is a new high level language codenamed Solidity, that will feel mostly similar to something between JavaScript and C++ but with a number of syntactic additions to make it suitable for writing contracts within Ethereum.
+This is a new high level language codenamed Solidity, that will feel mostly similar to something between JavaScript and C++ but with a number of syntactic additions to make it suitable for writing contracts within Expanse.
 Language additions include:

 -  static typing;